Overview of Feline Idiopathic Cystitis (FIC)

 The tricyclic antidepressant drug amitriptyline has been tried in refractory cases of FIC after owners have become frustrated with other medical approaches.
 This drug also has anti-inflammatory properties and encourages bladder filling.
 It should only be tried in refractory cases.

 Male cats that develop urinary obstruction should be seen by a veterinarian as soon as possible.
-Urinary obstruction in cats for more than 48 hours can become life-threatening.
+Urinary obstruction of more than 48 hours can become life-threatening.
 Such cats lose their appetite, become lethargic, and make frequent distressed attempts to urinate.

-Provide your pet with frequent opportunities to urinate (make sure to provide a clean litterbox at all times).
-For tips on ideal litter box care - go to The Fine Art of Litter Box Care.
+Provide your cat with frequent opportunities to urinate (make sure to provide a clean litterbox at all times).
+Read more about litter box care – go to The Fine Art of Litter Box Care.

 Feed a canned food product if at all possible.

-Try to minimize stress for your pet by keeping the environment as stable as possible (do not introduce new animals), provide scratching posts, provide climbing toys, and provide toys to chase.
-If you have multiple cats - please read Tips on Reducing Multicat Household Stress.
+Try to minimize stress for your pet by keeping the environment as stable as possible (for example, do not introduce new animals).
+Provide scratching posts, climbing toys, and toys to chase.
+For tips on how to enrich your cats environment, please read Selecting the Right Environmental Enrichment for Your Cat.